BrayamValero/suelas-lc/README.md

 # Suelas LC | Web Application

-Suelas LC is a management and audit system web application.
+Suelas LC is a management and audit web application.

 ## Installation